-Anthropocene is the result of a reflection about the relationship between man and nature, as it proposes – in line with 16th Century naturalistic painting – a symbolic system able to visualise the intersection between these two dimensions.
+Anthropocene is the result of a reflection on the relationship between man and nature, as it proposes – in line with 16th Century naturalistic painting – a symbolic system able to visualise the intersection between these two dimensions.

-Up to the early 20th Century nature had been represented as an unspoiled, pure space animated by uncontrollable forces.
+Up to the early 20th Century, nature had been represented as an unspoiled, pure space animated by uncontrollable forces.
 Today, after only one century, nature has proved to be a fragile system whose survival is highly dependent on an increasingly pervasive and destructive anthropisation.

 Starting from this paradox, Vitturi’s project consists of a series of images where site-specific installations built within a derelict location play a central role.
-In these visions the mise en scène becomes a tool to represent Nature, which appears less authentic and indeed more and more a cultural product.
+In these visions, the mise en scène becomes a tool to represent Nature, which appears less authentic and indeed more and more a cultural product.

 Each image is the result of a meticulous process of set design and sculptural composition, made with building materials, industrial remains, natural pigments and fake plants.